sghall/resonance/README.md

 ## Resonance

 Data driven SVG transitions in React.
-This is an experimental libary and will have breaking changes going forward.
+This is an experimental library and will have breaking changes going forward.

 [Documentation](https://sghall.github.io/resonance/#/documentation/node-group) and [examples](https://sghall.github.io/resonance/#/examples/states-by-age) are a work in progress.
 Feedback welcome.